binaryage/cljs-oops/readme.md

 ```

 That will create `k1` and `k2` on the path to setting final `k3` key to `val`.
 If you didn't specify the exclamation modifiers
  `oset!` would complain about missing keys.
 This makes sense because if you know the path exists for sure
  you don't want to use punching and that will ultimately lead to simpler code generated in :advanced mode (without any checks for missing keys).

 #### Static vs. dynamic selectors

 Dynamic selector is a selector which is not fully known at compile-time.
 For example result of a function call
  is a dynamic selector:

 ```clojure
 (oget o (identity "key"))
 ```

 At runtime the form result is the same but generated code is less effective.
 Dynamic selectors should be very rare.
-By default, oops assumes that you want to prefer static selectors and dynamic selectors are a mistake.
+By default, oops assumes that you want to prefer static selectors and dynamic selectors are unintentional.
 Compiler will issue a compile-time warning about "Unexpected dynamic selector usage".
 To silence this warnings use "plus" version of `oget` like this:

 ```clojure